Scarabol/rock-raiders-web/README.md

 ## Known Issues

+### Important

+- Mark start and end tile in path finding always as accessible to make entering water vehicles and drilling easier, also frees raider stuck on lava
+- Damage and blow up buildings with lava erosion
+- Make idle raider leave lava fields
+- Forbidding collection of ores or crystals stops building projects too
+- Save game overwrites levels on all previous saves
+- Fix Large Cat not usable to carry vehicles in Level 19
+- Improve GUI rendering performance maybe reduce scope or reduce quantity
+- Multitouch breaks camera on mobile

 ### Nice to have

+- Save game state in browser cache to allow reload
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Use long press on mobile browser to emulate right click
 - Do not allow touch events to move scene camera while build mode selection is active